I-80 Traffic Stop Leads to Two Arrests, Seizure of 290 LBs of Marijuana

-GRAND ISLAND, NEB. — Troopers with the Nebraska State Patrol have arrested two men and seized 290 pounds of marijuana and other products during a traffic stop on Interstate 80.
+GRAND ISLAND — Troopers with the Nebraska State Patrol have arrested two men and seized 290 pounds of marijuana and other products during a traffic stop on Interstate 80.

 The traffic stop occurred at approximately 8:20 a.m.
 Wednesday when a trooper observed an eastbound, maroon Freightliner pulling a box trailer make an improper lane change at mile marker 279 near Kearney.
 The semi also had a lighting defect.